Glavin001/Hackathon-Formula/README.md

-Firstly, thanks for checking this out.
+Firstly, thanks for checking this out; please visit hackathonformula.me for a live version of the application.

 <h1>Getting Started</h1>